Roof leaks are the worst, especially when you suspect you have one but can’t find the source.

 Ok, you may not have to actually get up on a ladder and look if you have a good view of your roof from a downhill spot.
 Take a look at your roof at as flat an angle as you can, and you will quickly be able to see any flaws in your shingles.
 They may be out of line, the corners lifted, missing, or just misaligned.
 These are all signs of shingle damage that can lead to roof leaks or have already started leaking.
 Before noticing a source of the leak, you can catch these repairs early on and get ahead of it.

-How to Fix a Leak (by type)
+How to Fix a Leak (By Leak Type)

 Tiny leaks can be tough to find, but knowing where to look can help.
 For one, oddly enough, condensation can build up in your attic and actually drip down extended nails.
 A simple solution for this is to snip the end of the nail off to prevent it from dripping.
 Also, nails and screws and wear away at their hole over time and cause small leaks.
 You can seal these with caulk or other waterproof sealants, and then make sure to have proper insulation laid in your attic to both prevent and spot any roof leaks.